Updated: 8th August 2018

 Having set it up and working, I realised there were a few things I wish I’d known before embarking on building it which prompted this post.

 First off, in addition to a tape measure, make sure you have super glue, a sharp craft knife and ideally two pairs of forceps.
 I found myself using the forceps to tie small knots.
-The super glue is essential to prevent the dyneema thread fraying when you cut it.
+The super glue is essential to prevent the dyneema thread fraying when you cut it, an alternative would be nail varnish.
 The idea here is to dab a drop of glue onto the thread, wait for it to dry and cut on that spot.
+Alternatives to super glue would be nail varnish and others have suggested a Berkley Hot Line Cutter.

 Get used to this, you’ll be doing it a lot.
 Also, look carefully at how to tie the black bowsies correctly, there is a right way and a wrong way, fortunately the instructions are pretty clear.
 Before handling the sails, cut your fingernails as it’s easy to dent them.